 Using a bench or handheld mixer, beat soften cream cheese blocks until they are smooth.
 Start on a low setting.
 If you have a whisk attachment for your mixer, this is a good option.

-Combine icing sugar and vanilla extract with cream cheese then move to a seperate bowl.
+Combine icing sugar and vanilla extract with cream cheese then move to a separate bowl.

 Pour your cheesecake mixture over the Oreo crust for your base and smooth into an even layer.